 Reforming Federal Forest Policy

 Each summer, our forested communities face catastrophic fires that burn through overstocked forests, choke our skies with smoke, destroy watersheds, and threaten property and lives.
-Meanwhile, our most rural communities face high levels of poverty and unemployment.
-It is clear the status quo isn't working for our forests or our communities, and that’s why I continue to push for reforms in the House
+It is clear the status quo isn’t working for our forests or our communities, and that’s why I continue to support reforms.

 More on Reforming Federal Forest Policy